Skip to main content

 • Diabetes affects the immune system, which makes it harder to fight infections.
 This makes serious illness and complications from infections more likely.

-• You can help prevent serious complications from UTI and other infections by keeping your blood sugar level in the normal range.
+• You can help prevent serious complications from UTIs and other infections by keeping your blood sugar level in the normal range.

-Urinary tract infections (UTIs) are common complications of diabetes.
-This may be in part because high blood sugar can lead to sugar in your urine, which is a perfect breeding ground for bacteria.
+UTIs are common complications of diabetes.
+This may be in part because high blood sugar can lead to sugar in your urine.
+And this can cause bacteria to rapidly multiply in your bladder.

 Most UTIs occur in the bladder.
 Symptoms of a bladder infection may include: